NIEHS/beethoven/README.md

     A[AQS Data] --> B[Generate Covariates]--> C[Fit Base Learners]-->D[Fit Meta Learners]-->E[Summary Stats]-->F[Predictions]
     end
 ```
+##  Unit and Integration Testing

+We will utilize various testing approaches to ensure functionality and quality of code

+### Processes to test or check
+1) relative paths
+2) variable names
+3) variable types
+4) variable sizes
+5) Output of one module is the expectation of the input of the next module

 ### Unit Test Relevant Class Types and Features

 Each of the following are the classes of variables for the I/O that will need to be tested